dimforge/ncollide/docs/index.md

     <div>
     <big>**Ray casting**</big>
     <br>
-    Computation of intersection between a ray and any shape.
+    Compute intersections between a ray and any shape.
     </div>
     </a>
     </td>